elgleidson/plsql_tracker/README.md

 select * from tracker_log_changes where table_owner = 'GLEIDSON' and TABLE_NAME = 'TEST';
 ```

-As we can see there are "2 new rows"*:
+As we can see there are "2 new rows":
 - One to number_value columns with old value is 2 and new value as 10
 - Another one to char_value column with old value as null and new value as S

-* In the underlying table there is just 1 row tracking the update above.
+There is not really 2 rows here.
+In the underlying table there is just 1 row tracking the whole update above.
 As said before, `tracker_log_changes` is just a view that make easier see the changes.
 To see details, check *nested table*.

 To stop tracking changes, just call the tracker procedure `stop_tracking`: